hirosystems/clarinet/README.md

 callee_filter = false
 ```

-As a next step we have to generate the `default.devnet-plan.yaml`
+As a next step we can generate a deployment plan for this project.

 If running `$ clarinet integrate` for the first time.
 This file should be created by clarinet.